DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

     set to the Ethernet address of the port are accepted (default is enabled).

 *   ``-u PORTMASK``: hexadecimal bitmask of unprotected ports

+*   ``-j FRAMESIZE``: *optional*.
+Enables jumbo frames with the maximum size specified as FRAMESIZE.
+If an invalid value is provided as FRAMESIZE then the default value 9000 is used.

 *   ``--config (port,queue,lcore)[,(port,queue,lcore)]``: determines which queues
     from which ports are mapped to which cores.